Madame Bovary (1991 film)

 Madame Bovary is a 1991 French drama film directed by Claude Chabrol and based on the 1857 novel Madame Bovary by French author Gustave Flaubert.

-Set in Normandy in the 1850s, the film follows the story of Emma Bovary, an attractive young woman full of romantic notions, whose marriage to an unexciting country doctor leads her to adulterous affairs, debts and eventual suicide.
+Set in Normandy in the 1850s, the film follows the story of Emma Bovary, an attractive young woman full of romantic notions, whose marriage to an unexciting country doctor leads her to adulterous affairs and tragedy.

 Plot

 Facing spinsterhood on her widowed father's farm Emma, with the help of her father, is successful in attracting and contracting a marriage with the local doctor, whose wife has recently died.
 Charles Bovary is kindly and conscientious, but lacks assertiveness and is a dull conversationalist.
 Following an aristocratic ball she is more dissatisfied than ever and her husband, noticing this, moves to a larger town with potentially greater diversions, where he is befriended by the apothecary.

 There she meets the law clerk Léon, with whom she can talk about art, literature, poetry and music.
 His attentions to her cause adverse comment and eventually prompt her to instead become more attentive to her husband and baby, but this leads her to become dissatisfied yet again.
 The parish priest is a poor listener and does not respond to her unhappiness.
 Léon, disappointed by her rejection, leaves to study in Paris, leaving her without congenial company.

 After encountering her, the womanising landowner Rodolphe decides he would like an affair with her and, under the pretence of offering riding lessons, finds her more than willing.

 After four years, she demands that they run away together and, after he agrees, buys travelling clothes and luggage on credit; instead he writes her a farewell letter and leaves town.

 She is in despair, until she discovers that Léon has found a job in the city of Rouen nearby.
 Under the pretence of having piano lessons, she takes the regular coach to Rouen and meets him in a hotel.
 To pay the cost of the coach fares, the hotel room, smart clothes to go to town and gifts to Léon, together with extravagant furnishings, she runs up debts with the conniving shopkeeper Lheureux.
 When he demands repayment, neither of her lovers will help and she cannot face the truth coming out.
 Bailiffs seize the contents of the house, which is put up for sale by court order, and a lawyer she consults wants sex in return for his help, which she rejects.
 After taking poison, she dies in prolonged agony.
 Her husband, devastated when he learns all that has happened, dies of grief.
 Their child ends up with a penniless aunt, who puts her to work in a factory.